Search for the decays $X(3872)\to K_{S}^{0}K^{\pm}\pi^{\mp}$ and $K^*(892)\bar{K}$ at BESIII

 Investigating the decay patterns of the $\x$, such as the possible role of charmless decays, is helpful for understanding its underlying structure.
 The decay with a final state of $K_{S}^{0}K^{\pm}\pi^{\mp}$ is a charmless light hadron decay and has been extensively studied in various charmonium decays ~\citep{BaBar:2017dwm, LHCb:2023evz,BES:2006yed, BESIII:2024now, BESIII:2016dda}, so an experimental measurement of $X(3872)\to K_{S}^{0}K^{\pm}\pi^{\mp}$ is valuable.
 Additionally, the decays $X(3872)\to K^*(892)\bar{K}$ are charmless $VP$ decays, where $V$ and $P$ denote vector and pseudoscalar mesons, respectively.
 Assuming the $X(3872)$ is a $\bar{D}D^*+\text{c.c.} $ molecular bound state, which includes both neutral components~($\bar{D}^0D^{*0}+\text{c.c.}$) and charged components~($D^-D^{*+}+\text{c.c.}$), a theoretical prediction~\cite{kst_theo} based on intermediate $\bar{D}D^*+\text{c.c.}$ meson loops estimates the branching fractions for $\x\to VP$ decay modes.
-The numerical results are highly sensitive to the model parameter $\alpha$ that governs the intermediate charmed-meson loops.
+The numerical results are highly sensitive to the model parameter $\alpha$, which is dimensionless and calibrates the cutoff scale of the phenomenological form factors determining the transition amplitudes.
 The value of $\alpha$ is typically constrained by comparing the theoretical predictions with the corresponding experimental measurements.
 In particular, the $X(3872)\to K^*(892)\bar{K}$ branching fraction is calculated to be in a range of $(0.08\text{--}3.99)\times 10^{-2}$~(with pure neutral components), $(0.17\text{--}8.65)\times 10^{-2}$~(with the neutral components dominant) or $(0.24\text{--}13.29)\times 10^{-2}$~(with equal neutral and charged components)~\cite{kst_theo}.